 Course Description For HSP3U Grade 11 Intro to Anthropology, Psychology & Sociology Online Course

 Grade 11 Anthropology, Psychology & Sociology (HSP3U) provides students with opportunities to think critically about theories, questions, and issues related to anthropology, psychology, and sociology.
 Students will develop an understanding of the approaches and research methods used by social scientists.
 In HSP3U online, students will be given opportunities to explore theories from a variety of perspectives, to conduct social science, and to become familiar with current thinking on a range of issues within the three disciplines.

-Summary of Units and Timelines for Grade 11 Anthropology, Psychology & Sociology HSP3U
+Summary Of Units And Timelines For Grade 11 Intro to Anthropology, Psychology & Sociology HSP3U

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the HSP3U course profile.